 We often live in fear of failure, of our failings, of our limitations, the weight of the task ahead.
 We often feel that things are out of our control or beyond our abilities.

 But that is not who we are.
 We are created, individually, with strengths and weaknesses (some of which we bring on ourselves) yet that is not what God is concerned with.
-God has forgiven our sins so that should not hold us back; if it does then Reconciliation is the only answer.
+Christ has destroyed death so we should not fear it; God has forgiven our sins so that should not hold us back - if it does then Reconciliation is the only answer; He has given us grace and the Eucharist to strengthen us so that we can do the work that needs to be done.
 Doubt and fear can destroy life; they are some of the Devil's favorite tools.
 It is God alone who gives life and gives it fully in His Son.
 Fear not and do not let physical, mental, or spiritual limitations hinder you in your quest for holiness or your ability to serve.

 It is not we who serve but we who serve Christ; it is Christ who accomplishes all through us.